Eberlein Drive

 Eberlein Drive is an American basketball team that participates in The Basketball Tournament (TBT), an annual winner-take-all single-elimination tournament.
 The team has participated in the tournament since its 2014 inaugural playing.
 The roster of Eberlein Drive consists of professional basketball players who compete outside of the NBA.
 The team is named after the street in Fraser, Michigan, that co-general manager Jacob Hirschmann grew up on.
+In 2017 they competed as The Stickmen and in 2026 Davis Steel.

 History

 In the first tournament, TBT 2014, 29th seed Eberlein Drive was eliminated in the first round, losing 113–71 to 4th seed Big Apple Basketball.
 The 42 point differential resulted in Eberlein Drive placing last in the final standings of the 32-team field.
 The team had suited up with several amateur players, including team co-founder Jacob Hirschmann, who was sent to the hospital after being dunked on by 7-foot former UMass center Luke Bonner.
 Sports Illustrated referred to Eberlein Drive as "the lost cause of The Basketball Tournament".

 In the second tournament, TBT 2015, Eberlein Drive received sponsorship from DraftKings, and bolstered their roster with players such as Von Wafer and Renaldo Balkman.
 Eberlein Drive was one of several teams that received a first round bye, based on fan voting.
 In the second round of play in the Midwest region, 5th seed Eberlein Drive fell to 13th seed Sconnie Legends, 101–95.

 In the third tournament, TBT 2016, Eberlein Drive was seeded 12th in the Midwest, and fell in their first-round game to 5th seed Pedro's Posse, 99–89.
 Justin Dentmon had 32 points for Eberlein Drive.

 In the fourth tournament, TBT 2017, the team joined with actor Michael Rapaport and played under the name The Stickmen.
 Notable players included Lou Amundson, Markel Brown, Joe Alexander, and Donald Sloan.
 As the 3rd seed in the West, the team won their first-round game, defeating 14th seed Air Force Bomb Squad, 105–63.
 In the second round, they fell to 6th seed Team Challenge ALS, 87–73.
 Team Challenge ALS went on to be the tournament runners-up.

 In the fifth tournament, TBT 2018, the team resumed playing under the Eberlein Drive name.
 Amundson and Sloan returned to the team, joined by notables including Jerome Randle and James Michael McAdoo.
 As the 7th seed in the West region, the team won their region, with victories over 10th seed Broad Street Brawlers (86–71), 2nd seed Team Colorado (83–76), 3rd seed Gael Force (72–59), and 1st seed Team Challenge ALS (78–67).
 In the semifinals, Eberlein Drive defeated Midwest winners Team Fredette, who were led by Jimmer Fredette, 80–76.
 Eberlein Drive advanced to meet three-time defending champion Overseas Elite in the championship game on August 3, where they were defeated, 70–58.